ITU-BDSA2024-GROUP25/Chirp/docs/report.md

 ## License
 This project is licensed under the MIT License (see full License her: https://github.com/ITU-BDSA2024-GROUP25/Chirp/blob/main/LICENSE).
 In the document NOTICE.MD we have provided additional information about other Licenses and copyrights for packages used, that do not fall under MIT (see https://github.com/ITU-BDSA2024-GROUP25/Chirp/blob/main/NOTICE.md).

 ## LLMs, ChatGPT, CoPilot, and others
+During the project, ChatGPT was used sparingly and was used when we encountered problems or situations where we felt stuck and documentation sites such as StackOverflow deemed unhelpful.
+Another use case of ChatGPT was to avoid redundant manual tasks, such as generating colors for the dark mode stylesheet.
+The code segments developed with the help of an LLM have been clearly commented as such.

+ChatGPT was used in the following areas:
+* CSS styling for dark mode and switch button.
+* Database structuring and help with schema relations.
+* Complex JavaScript features like "Maintain scroll" and "Switch button for color themes".

+Generally, the use of LLMs sped up the project progress, however, in a few instances they provided wrong or buggy solutions which required extra time debugging.